-Known as one of the most charismatic political leaders in Colombia’s history, Jorge Eliecer Gaitan is regarded as one of the country’s defining historical figures, shaping the nation’s course and its socio-political stage through the last half of the 20th century.
+Jorge Eliecer Gaitan was a charismatic political leader who is regarded as one of the country’s defining historical figures, shaping the nation’s course and socio-political stage through the last half of the 20th century.

 With his own particular brand of populist activism, Gaitan advocated for the awakening of Colombia and the inclusion of minorities in socio-political life and fought against an oligarchy of Liberal Party and Conservative Party leaders that had ruled the country since 1848.